shufflrr/userguide/src/powerpoint-addin-sign-in.md

 | Login fails | Wrong client secret value | Update with the actual secret in the Shufflrr admin portal. |
 | Add-in doesn't load | Using desktop PowerPoint | Use the **Office 365 web version** of PowerPoint; the add-in is built for that. |

-> **Tip:** Allow browser pop-ups from Shufflrr so sign-in and authentication windows can open.
+> **Tip:** Allow browser pop-ups from Shufflrr and Microsoft so sign-in windows can open.